was111607/leb-full/docs/user_guide/upload_strains.rst

 **Notes**

+* For the beta test, any filenames provided in the uploaded template file will be ignored.
+You must select the files through the webpage menu.
 * The grid must be empty of rows to correctly export the template file.
 * If there are any issues with the template file format, such as changes in the column order, an import error message will be displayed.
 * If the browser window is shrunk, you can import using the "Import from Text File" button which is located by clicking the blue "Data" button.
 This displays a drop-down menu of the template importing and exporting functions.